ericmwalsh/exchange_wrapper_gem/README.md

 ### `#backfill`
 * *coming soon*
 * Might be impossible for...
-Bitstamp
+Bitstamp and Cryptopia

 ### `#orders`
 * *coming soon*